sagar448/Keras-Recurrent-Neural-Network-Python/README.md

 **Line 18** the charX list is appended to with 100 integers.
 Each of those integers are IDs of the chars in theInputChars

-**Line20** appends an integer ID every iteration to the y list corresponding to the single char in theOutputChars
+**Line 20** appends an integer ID every iteration to the y list corresponding to the single char in theOutputChars

 Are we now ready to put our data through the RNN?
 Not quite!
 We have the data represented correctly but still not in the right format
 ```python